Sakth1/StaTube/Dev_Dairy.md

-work on loading and selecting and handling proxies
+check viable proxies using swiftshadow

 Work on the database thing